The mindfulness mode

 4. Bring mindfulness into your life

-Living in this frantic world and playing by today’s society rules kill our ability to relax, to live the present moment and to experience the beauty and authenticity of here and now.
+Living in this frantic world and playing by today’s society rules kill our ability to relax, live the present moment and experience the beauty and authenticity of here and now.
 So let’s stop for a second, take a deep breath and celebrate every single moment of our precious life through:

 - Mindful meditation